Global-Chem/global-chem/README.md

-Global-Chem: A Chemical Knowledge Graph Toolkit of common small molecules and their IUPAC/SMILES/SMARTS to help select compounds relevant to diverse chemical communities
+Global-Chem: A Chemical Knowledge Graph Toolkit of common small molecules and their IUPAC/SMILES/SMARTS to help users select compounds relevant to diverse chemical communities
 ==============================================================================================================================================================================

 Global Chem is an open-source graph database and api for common and rare chemical lists using IUPAC as input and SMILES/SMARTS as output.
 As